Unseen Object Instance Segmentation for Robotic Environments: Experiments

 \subsection{2D Qualitative Results}

-\textbf{Comparison to baselines.} First, we show qualitative results on OCID of baseline methods, Mask R-CNN (trained on RGB-D), and UOIS-Net-2D in Figure \ref{fig:qualitative_baseline_comparison}.
+\textbf{Comparison to baselines and SOTA.} First, we show qualitative results on OCID of baseline methods, Mask R-CNN (trained on RGB-D), PointGroup, and UOIS-Net-2D in Figure \ref{fig:qualitative_baseline_comparison}.
 It is clear that the baseline methods suffer from over-segmentation issues; they segment the table and background into multiple pieces.
 This is especially the case for methods that utilize RGB as an input (GCUT and SCUT); the objects are often over-segmented as well.
 In example (row) 1 of Figure~\ref{fig:qualitative_baseline_comparison}, the ground truth label for the keyboard is riddled with holes.
 Methods that operate only on depth (LCCP and V4R) mirror these noisy boundaries, leading to inflated boundary P/R/F measures.
 Despite this, our quantitative results still outperform these baselines.

 The main failure mode for Mask R-CNN is that it tends to undersegment objects.
 This is the typical failure mode of top-down instance segmentation algorithms in clutter.
 A close inspection of Figure \ref{fig:qualitative_baseline_comparison} shows that Mask R-CNN frequently segments multiple objects as one.
-Examples 1 and 4 show undersegmentation of many neighboring small objects, and example 2 shows undersegmentation of larger objects.
+Examples 1 and 4 show undersegmentation of many neighboring small objects, and example 2 shows undersegmentation of larger objects. \revisiontext{Since PointGroup requires point clouds, it is susceptible to degradation from depth sensor noise as well.
+Additionally, some masks (e.g. example 4) can be quite noisy, which we hypothesize is due to the rudimentary breadth-first search clustering algorithm.}

-On the other hand, our bottom-up method utilizes depth and RGB separately to provide sharp and accurate masks.
+On the other hand, our method utilizes depth and RGB separately to provide sharp and accurate masks.
 Because UOIS-Net-2D leverages RGB after depth, it can fix the issues with depth sensors shown in example 1.
 Additionally, our method can segment complicated structures such as stacks (example 2 and 4) and cluttered environments (example 4).

 \textbf{RRN Refinements.} In Figure \ref{fig:qualitative_refinement}, we qualitatively show the effect of the RRN.
 The top row shows the masks before refinement (after IMP), and the bottom row shows the refined masks.
 These images were taken in our lab with an Intel RealSense D435 RGB-D camera to demonstrate the robustness of our method to camera viewpoint variations and distracting backgrounds, as OCID and OSD have relatively simple backgrounds.
 Due to noise in the depth sensor, it is impossible to get sharp and accurate predictions from depth alone without using RGB.
 Our RRN can provide sharp masks even when the boundaries of objects are occluding other objects (examples 2 and 5).
 Our RRN is able to fix squiggly mask boundaries and patch up large missing chunks in the initial mask.